Foot fetishism: John Money's "lovemap" theory

 The lovemap theory by John Money attempts to explain sexual interests in terms of a "map" of what an individual finds erotic.
-He hypothesized that all humans possess innate concepts of what they find attractive that are unique to them that are developed over time during childhood and puberty.
+He hypothesized that all humans possess innate concepts of what they find attractive that are unique to them and are developed over time during childhood and puberty.
 Forced hyposexuality (or forced avoidance of an object), abuse, lack of sexual play or messaging regarding sexual intercourse, or an otherwise non-sexual event that is paired with sexual stimuli (i.e a coincidental erection) are hypothesized root causes for culturally alien atypical sexuality and fetishism under this model.
 Another explanation proposed for fetishism is that an early childhood event that is mistakenly implanted by the brain as typical sexual stimuli for the lovemap may be discovered later as an adult via pornography or self experimentation.

 When classifying paraphilias, Money had claimed that sexual expressions of fetishism and paraphilias are the individual in question attempting to reconcile with the societal disgust, illegality, or negative internal feelings they may have regarding the paraphilia/fetish.
 Under the lovemap model, Money suggests that fetishism results from a conflict where the individual must weigh the taboo of the fetish from their culture and their unique sexual needs as a human being.
-Fetishism is the result of the individual attempting to gain control of what they believe to be an transgression of their sexual needs, where they replace the socially acceptable lover with the object to save society from their taboo while claiming victory.
+Fetishism is the result of the individual attempting to gain control of what they believe to be a transgression of their sexual needs, where they replace the socially acceptable lover with the object to save society from their taboo while claiming victory.
 Due to social pressure, the individual must repeat this ritual repeatedly, which reinforces the fetish without ultimately satisfying the need for independence.